4:04 PM, Apr 15, 2015 • By MICHAEL WARREN

 5:28 PM, Dec 15, 2014 • By MICHAEL WARREN

 In one final ignominious act of parliamentary genius, outgoing Senate majority leader Harry Reid rolled Republican troublemaker Ted Cruz of Texas over the weekend, robbing the GOP of a chance to stop Democrats in the lame-duck session.
-That’s the consensus in most Washington political circles, and it’s how Politico, the Washington Post, and NBC News, among others, have characterized what took place in the Senate Saturday.

 The demise of the GOP has been greatly exaggerated.
 Nov 24, 2014, Vol. 20, No. 11 • By MARK HEMINGWAY